Bitvise SSH Client: Free SSH file transfer, terminal and tunneling

 - powerful command-line parameters for automated scripted transfers launched from a batch file or an external program;

-- verified-integrity resume with servers that support check-file;
+- verified-integrity resume with servers that support SFTP v6 check-file and check-file-blocks;

 - automatic text file conversion when transferring files between platforms (the 'type' command);